Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Stanford

-Stanford University's Faculty of Medicine offers a comprehensive suite of graduate degrees in health informatics designed to cater to diverse professional and academic interests.
-The Biomedical Data Sciences program provides both MSc and PhD options, focusing on advanced data analysis and computational methods to tackle complex biomedical challenges.
-Similarly, the Biomedical Informatics program, available as MSc and PhD degrees, combines interdisciplinary coursework and research to develop innovative solutions in medicine and biology.
-The MSc in Clinical Informatics is a professional, one-year intensive program aimed at equipping participants with the skills to leverage digital innovations in healthcare management.
+Stanford University's Faculty of Medicine offers four graduate degrees designed to cater to different professional and academic interests.
+The Biomedical Data Sciences program provides both MSc and PhD options, focusing on advanced data analysis and computational methods.
+Similarly, the Biomedical Informatics program, available as MSc and PhD degrees.
+The MSc in Clinical Informatics is a professional, one-year intensive program aimed at equipping field professionals with the skills to use digital innovations in healthcare management.
 Additionally, Stanford offers a Clinical Informatics Fellowship for MDs, providing in-depth training in integrating information technology with clinical practice to improve patient care and health outcomes.

 Faculty of medicine offers four types of graduate degrees
 - Biomedical data sciences (Msc + PhD)